Wage Rigidity and Retirement in Optimal Portfolio Choice: Assumptions and problem statement

+where $f\in L^p_{loc} (\Omega \times \R_+; U)$ stands for the integrability condition $\E [\int_0^T |f(t)|^p dt]< +\infty$ being satisfied for all $T>0$.
+We denote by $W$ the agent's financial wealth and by $y$ the labor income rate process.
+As opposed to standard bilinear SDEs (e.g., \cite{DYBVIG_LIU_JET_2010}), we assume here the process $y$ to follow a bilinear SDDE with delay in the drift.
+For fixed memory time $d>0$, the delay term weights the realization of labor income within the time window $[t-d,t]$ by a time independent function $\phi \in L^2\left(-d,0; \mathbb R\right)$.
+The dynamics of the state variable pair $(W,y)$ is then given by:

+{ } with $s\ge0$, $\mu_y,w,x_0 \in \mathbb R$ and where the triplets $(c(\cdot),B(\cdot),\theta(\cdot))$ are as in \eqref{DEF_PI0_FIRST_DEFINITION}, $\sigma_y \in \mathbb R^n$, $\mathbf 1 = (1,\dots, 1)^\top$ denotes the unitary vector in $\mathbb R^n$ and $x_1(\cdot)$ lives in $L^2\left(-d,0; \mathbb R\right)$.
+The function $R(s):= \mathbb I_{\{\tau_R \le s \}}$ represents a retirement indicator, where $\tau_R\in \mathbb R_{++}$ represents a deterministic retirement date.
+This realistic feature is absent in \cite{BGP}, which only considers the case without retirement, i.e., $\tau_R = + \infty$ and $R(s) = 0$~a.e..
+Existence and uniqueness of a strong solution to the SDDE for $y$ is ensured by Theorem I.1 and Remark~I.3(iv) in \cite{MOHAMMED_BOOK_96}.
+Existence and uniqueness of a strong solution to the SDE for $W$ then follows, for example, from \cite[Chapter 5.6.C]{KARATZSAS_SHREVE_91}.
+As is clear from dynamics \eqref{DYNAMICS_WEALTH_LABOR_INCOME}, in our baseline model labor income is perfectly instantaneously correlated with the risky assets.
+This is the benchmark that will be used to develop the solution of the portfolio choice problem.

-We study the problem of maximizing the agent's expected utility of lifetime consumption and bequest.
-As discussed in \cite{BGP}, we can work with pre-death processes and consider the following objective function: where the triplets $\left(c,\theta,B\right)$ taken as in \eqref{DEF_PI0_FIRST_DEFINITION} are required to satisfy a suitable state constraint introduced further below in \eqref{NO_BORROWING_WITHOUT_REPAYMENT_CONDITIONLA_MEAN}.
-In the above, $K>1$ allows the utility from consumption to differ before and after time $\tau_R$, whereas $k>0$ measures the intensity of preference for leaving a bequest and $\gamma$ is the relative risk aversion coefficient.
-We assume $\gamma \in (0,1) \cup (1, +\infty)$, and $\rho >0$.
+We study the problem of maximizing the agent's expected utility of lifetime consumption and bequest:

+which can be reduced to the following one after exploiting the fact that the death time is exponentially distributed: { { } Optimization is carried out over all triplets $\left(c,\theta,B\right)$ taken as in \eqref{DEF_PI0_FIRST_DEFINITION} and satisfying a suitable state constraint introduced in \eqref{NO_BORROWING_WITHOUT_REPAYMENT_CONDITIONLA_MEAN} further below.
+In the above, the parameter $K>1$ allows the utility from consumption to differ before and after time $\tau_R$, whereas $k>0$ measures the intensity of preference for leaving a bequest.
+The parameter $\gamma$ is the relative risk aversion coefficient, which is assumed to satisfy $\gamma \in (0,1) \cup (1, +\infty)$.
+Finally, the parameter $\rho >0$ denotes the agent's subjective discount rate.

-Let us now introduce the state constraint that is natural in our context.
-We first observe that, given the financial market described by \eqref{DYNAMIC_MARKET}, the pre-death state-price density of the agent obeys the following SDE: where $\kappa$ is the market price of risk and is defined as follows (e.g., \cite{KARATZSAS_SHREVE_91}): We then require the agent to satisfy, at every time $s \ge 0$, the following constraint: where $H$ is the agent's human capital or capitalized value of future wages, Constraint \eqref{NO_BORROWING_WITHOUT_REPAYMENT_CONDITIONLA_MEAN} therefore means that human capital, in addition to financial wealth, can be pledged as collateral.
-This is one of the constraints considered, for example, by \cite{DYBVIG_LIU_JET_2010} and referred to as a no-borrowing-without-repayment constraint.
-We note that the agent cannot default on his/her debt obligations upon death, as $B$ is assumed to be nonnegative.
-We also note that this constraint is different from the one in \cite{BGP} due to the presence of the retirement indicator $R$.
+In the reference financial market \eqref{DYNAMIC_MARKET}, the pre-death state-price density of the agent is unique and is given by: